manguito-blue-education/Highest-Occurrence-Exercise/README.md

 # Highest Ocurrence

 Write a function that receives an array with elements of **any kind** and return an array of the most repeated element in the array.
-If more than one element has the same number of appearances, return al the elements (order not important).
+If more than one element has the same number of appearances, return all the elements (order not important).
 Try to avoid the use of `for`.

 You should write the code inside the curly braces, where it says `Your amazing code here`.